JacobCT/JacobCT.github.io/_pages/projects.md

 ##### - Final Project, Astro Photography

-Abstract: This project had the goal of observing the Orion Nebula using the White Hall Telescope and calibrat- ing the image in order to produce a high quality detection.
+Abstract: This project had the goal of observing the Orion Nebula using the White Hall Telescope and calibrating the image in order to produce a high quality detection.
 The detection was made, then calibrated to reduce noise and create a clear picture.
 The noise factors were discussed, and a comparison between wavelengths was made which showed that the visible range which was observed is highly effcient at detecting gas from the nebula.